 She said “No” and turned her back on me.

 I was utterly stunned and taken by surprise that the Pulitzer Prize-winner and co-director of Northwestern University’s social justice initiative could be so cold and callous.

 I graciously thanked her, turned, and walked away to meet my guest, who witnessed everything from across the room.
 My guest asked me: “How did it go?”
 I responded, “I don’t think it went so well.”

 There was no reason for a new editor-in-chief and ambassador for the ProPublica news organization to react negatively, condescending, and dismissively.
 Inside, I felt deeply humiliated and profoundly violated, but I was determined not to be discouraged.

 After all, this was my first time meeting her, and all I wanted to do was introduce myself and work for the celebrated newsroom.

 In an interview with Broadway World News Desk, playwright Zeldin summed up his work: ” . . .
 I’ve found that looking at the lives of those working in the conditions of the temporary economy, the margins of society, says so much about the moral, spiritual, and emotional place that the country is in, much like it did the UK.

 It tells us about how the sentiment that lives are to be lived with dignity, respect and a sense of value is only a hollow set of words.
 But it says something else, too — here in the U.S., it tells us about race in this country . . .”

 ProPublica and ProPublica Illinois: I deserved much better!

-This is a personal blog for the above named writer.
-The views, information and/or opinions expressed are solely those of the individual writer and do not necessarily represent the views of any entity, organization or company that I may have been affiliated with in the past, present or future.
+This is a personal blog for the writer named above.
+The views, information, and/or opinions expressed are solely those of the individual writer.
+They do not necessarily represent the views of any entity, organization, or company with which I may have been affiliated in the past, present, or future.